Let me introduce you to Canon's ultimate wildlife and big field sports lens for the Canon EOS R-series cameras; the RF 600mm f/4L IS USM Lens.

 This lens can easily be handheld for reasonable periods – for many hundreds of images in the IS testing segment of this review.
 Still, this is a 6.81 lbs.
 (3090kg) lens.
 Those used to the version II's weight will find this lens a feather-weight, but those using smaller lenses such as the Canon RF 70-200mm F2.8 L IS USM Lens will require a bit of acclimating.

 The size of this lens garners attention.
 You look like you belong in some venues, and you will stand out in others.
 You'll get over the latter.
 Regarding the former, this lens is sometimes a ticket to access.
-It and others like it have gained me entrance to locations in venues that I would otherwise have been restricted from.
+This lens and others like it have gained me entrance to locations in venues that I would otherwise have been restricted from.

 Here is a table of comparable Canon telephoto lenses with the weight specification included.